-PORTSMOUTH, Va. — Charges for the armed man who was shot by a Portsmouth Police officer in early July have been certified to a grand jury.
+PORTSMOUTH, Va. - The armed man who was shot by a Portsmouth Police officer in early July, has been sentenced.

 Robertson Demeurant appeared in Portsmouth General District Court for a preliminary hearing on September 12.
 He was charged with Felon: Possess/Transport Gun/Weapon and Reckless w/Gun Cause Permanent SBI, both of which were certified to the grand jury.